De Sitter Horizon Edge Partition Functions: Discussions

 Another interesting direction is to generalize our considerations to other spacetime backgrounds.
 For instance, the character formulas for 1-loop $S^{d+1}$ partition functions and their bulk-edge splits are closely mirrored in $EAdS_{d+1}$ \cite{Sun:2020ame}, relevant for thermal interpretations in Rindler-AdS$_{d+1}$.
 Given the structural similarities between the $S^{d+1}$ and $EAdS_{d+1}$ formulas, our results might immediately inform the field contents of $Z_{\rm edge}$ in the latter.

 For general black holes, the character formula for $Z_{\rm PI}$ is equivalent to the Denef-Hartnoll-Sachdev (DHS) formula \cite{Denef:2009kn,Law:2022zdq} applied to the dS static patch.
 The DHS derivation involves the Euclidean continuations of QNMs in Lorentzian black hole geometries, and $Z_{\rm edge}$ arises from QNMs that fail to Wick-rotate into smooth eigenfunctions of the Euclidean black hole Laplacian with low Matsubara frequencies \cite{Castro:2017mfj,Keeler:2018lza,Keeler:2019wsx,Grewal:2022hlo}.
 One might thus wonder if $Z_{\rm edge}$ can be obtained as a kind of dimension reduction of some would-be configurations in the original Euclidean black hole path integral.
 It is worth noting that in the rotating BTZ case, $Z_{\rm edge}$ plays a crucial role in capturing the non-local $T^\frac{3}{2}$ correction to the graviton partition function in the $T\to 0$ limit \cite{Kapec:2024zdj}.
 Finally, a key distinction between black hole and dS horizons is that the latter is observer-dependent.
 If part of $Z^{\rm dS}_{\rm edge}$ of gravity reflects observer degrees of freedom as discussed at the end of section \ref{sec:gravZedgecan}, there might be qualitative differences in the field content of $Z^{\rm BH}_{\rm edge}$ for a generic black hole.
+Evidence for such differences already appears in the static Nariai black hole \cite{Law:2025yec}.

 \paragraph{Adding interactions}

 Although shift-symmetric fields generally do not furnish UIRs of $SO(1,d+1)$,\footnote{From the relation \eqref{eq:massdim} between masses and $\mathfrak{so}(1,1)$ weights, shift-symmetric scalars appear to correspond to the exceptional series I representations \cite{Sun:2021thf} or discrete series in 2D.
 However, constructing such a Hilbert space realization is highly non-trivial, as discussed in \cite{Anninos:2023lin}.} their presence in $Z_{\rm edge}$ of gravity and higher-spin gauge fields underscores their physical relevance, and poses an interesting problem of constructing EFTs involving fields with different species that nonlinearly realize the $SO(d+2)$ or global higher-spin symmetries.
 Understanding the interaction structures of these theories might elucidate the physics of $Z_{\rm edge}$.